Jared-louky/MEOW-SPACE/README.md

 ### Mandatory

-- [x] Responsive Project, using a media queries.
+- [x] Responsive Project, using media queries.
 - [x] At least 3 custom CSS elements in a .css file, applied to the HTML.
 - [x] Java Script in a separate .js file, applied to the HTML.
 - [x] Code Comments that document sections of of the code to make it